First-time visit or new to the parish? We hope the questions and answers below will help you to feel at home when you come to our parish!

 For parents who worry when their child cries during Mass, please know that you are not alone.
 You are always welcome to step out into the gathering space to walk the child and return when you have comforted them.
 While in the gathering space you will still hear the Mass through a speaker system.
 In addition, we offer changing stations in our restrooms for your convenience.

-During September through May our parish offers Faith Formation for children in PK-5th grade on the second and fourth Sundays of the month.
+During September through May our parish offers Children's Ministry for children in PK-5th grade two Sunday mornings per month.
 For teens, we offer a Middle School Youth Ministry for those in grades 6-8 on Wednesday nights and a High School Youth Ministry for those in grades 9-12 on Sunday nights.
 For more information, visit our Formation and Evangelization pages.

 Is ASL interpreting available?

-While we do not offer a Mass in Spanish, we do have a large Hispanic community at our parish that is constantly growing.
+We currently do not offer a Mass in Spanish.
+We do have a large Hispanic community at our parish that is constantly growing.
 At times, we offer small faith-sharing groups in Spanish.
-If you are interested in connecting to this community, please contact Katrina Coleman at email@example.com.
+If you are interested in connecting to this community, please contact Katrina Coleman at [email protected].

 What kind of music is played at Our Lady of Grace?